Joey Meneses Player Props: Nationals vs. Giants

-The Washington Nationals, including Joey Meneses and his .667 slugging percentage over his past 10 games, take on starter Logan Webb and the San Francisco Giants at Nationals Park, Saturday at 7:05 PM ET.
+On Sunday, Joey Meneses (.475 slugging percentage in past 10 games, including two home runs) and the Washington Nationals play the San Francisco Giants, whose starting pitcher will be Scott Alexander.
+First pitch is at 1:35 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the Giants.
+He had a one-hit showing in his previous game (1-for-5) against the Giants.

 Joey Meneses Game Info & Props vs. the Giants